 Cute, totally instagrammable chocolate box villages are kind of Switzerland’s thing, at pretty much any time of the year.
 Whether under the snow or the warm sun, it is well worthwhile to add at least a couple to your Swiss roadmap.
 You’re probably thinking “if I do one, I’ve pretty much done them all, right?”.
 Wrong.
 You’ll probably call us a broken record if we say this, but it’s so true: each one of our villages is absolutely unique in its style, spirit, architecture, traditions, backdrop, food specialties… and also how known they are.

 Indeed, some can be synonymous with crowds in the busier months of the year.
-So if you’re looking to step into the locals’ shoes and visit some lesser known gems, here are five of our favorites:
+So if you’re looking to step into the locals’ shoes and visit some lesser known gems, here are five of our favorite authentic Swiss villages.

 Chances are, you haven’t heard of Grimentz.
 And that’s because it’s probably one of Switzerland’s very best kept secrets.
 We’ve been lucky enough to visit most parts of our country, but we’ve come across few places that have preserved their strong heritage and traditions like this one.

 This is not the type of place you go to cross off “points of interests” off your list.
 Instead, we suggest that you give your eyes a real treat by just wandering around in the maze of narrow chalet streets.
 Let yourself be amazed by the small details you’ll spot here and there, as you surround yourself by remarkable perfection.

 Your journey to Switzerland will most likely include a stop in the Berner Oberland, one of the most famous and beautiful regions of Switzerland.
 Here, the lovely towns and villages are countless.
 But one that is lesser known than the others is the small hamlet of Sirgiswil, set high above Lake Thun amidst the nature, overlooking the jaw-dropping alps.
 You’ll find that the center is quite small, though impeccably maintained.
 But it’s worth a detour not only for the views, but also for its 340m panorama bridge at 180m in altitude!
 A fun experience for the whole family.